7 Proven Strategies for Teaching Sight Words at Home

 Write the words

 According to Psychology Today, it is proven that writing things down helps you remember them.
 Not all kids learning sight words will be ready to pick up a pencil, plus that can get boring.
 Get creative and have your child write using texture.
 For example, put some sugar on a rimmed plate, buy Play-doh, or make it homemade with this recipe.
 Have your child use their finger to run through the sugar writing the words.
 You can also use a toothpick with the play dough.
 Write the words in the air or on your arm with your fingers.
-These are other great ways to remember the new sight words.

 Have your child write the words in various colors and fonts.

 Making writing practice fun is a great way to encourage motivation.
-Provide your child with different kinds of paper, colorful markers, or wax crayons, and have them write their sight words in various colors and fonts.
+Provide your child with different kinds of paper, colorful markers, or wax crayons, and have them write their words in various colors and fonts.
 You can even let them decorate the words with drawings or pictures for an additional challenge!
 Make sure to praise their efforts and offer positive encouragement throughout the activity to keep them engaged and motivated.

 Break down sight words into syllables to make them easier to remember.

-Breaking down sight words into smaller chunks can make them much easier to learn and remember.
+Breaking down the words into smaller chunks can make them much easier to learn and remember.
 Ask your child to identify the number of syllables in a word, then have them tap out each syllable on their hand or arm as they say it.
 This helps them to gain an understanding of how the word is constructed and makes it easier for them to recall it later on.

 When teaching young kids how to read, it’s important that they master the sight words.
 These are words that don’t follow traditional spelling patterns and can be very difficult for kids to remember if you just try to teach them by rote memorization.
 However, with a little bit of guidance, you can make learning easier and more fun.
 Breaking them down into syllables helps children to focus on specific parts of the word rather than trying to learn it all at once.
 This technique encourages their brains to process the parts of the word instead of memorizing them in one go.
 It also builds phonemic awareness, which is an important foundation for reading.